Erythropoiesis: Mechanism of erythropoiesis

 The production of all blood cells begins with the haemocytoblast, a multipotent haematopoietic stem cell.
 Haemocytoblasts have the greatest powers of self-renewal of any adult cell.
 They are found in the bone marrow and can be mobilised into the circulating blood when needed.

 Some haemocytoblasts differentiate into common myeloid progenitor cells, which go on to produce erythrocytes, as well as mast cells, megakaryocytes and myeloblasts.

 The process by which common myeloid progenitor cells become fully mature red blood cells involves several stages.
-First, they become normoblasts (aka eryhthroblasts), which are normally present in the bone marrow only.
+First, they become normoblasts (aka erythroblasts), which are normally present in the bone marrow only.

 Then, they lose their nucleus as they mature into reticulocytes, which can be thought of as immature red blood cells.
 Some of these are released into the peripheral circulation.

 Finally, reticulocytes lose their remaining organelles as they mature into erythrocytes-which are fully mature red blood cells.
 The average lifespan of a red blood cell is approximately 120 days.

 During this maturation process, there is nuclear extrusion – i.e. mature erythrocytes have no nucleus.
-Nucleated red blood cells present in a sample of bone marrow can indicates the release of incompletely developed cells.
+Nucleated red blood cells present in a sample of peripheral blood can indicate the release of incompletely developed cells.
 This can occur in pathology such as thalassaemia, severe anaemia or haematological malignancy.

 Regulation of erythropoiesis

 A feedback loop involving erythropoietin helps regulate the process of erythropoiesis so that, in non-disease states, the production of red blood cells is equal to the destruction of red blood cells and the red blood cell number is sufficient to sustain adequate tissue oxygen levels but not so high as to cause sludging, thrombosis, or stroke.
 Erythropoietin is produced in the kidney and liver in response to low oxygen levels.
 In addition, erythropoietin is bound by circulating red blood cells; low circulating numbers lead to a relatively high level of unbound erythropoietin, which stimulates production in the bone marrow.

 Recent studies have also shown that the peptide hormone hepcidin may play a role in the regulation of hemoglobin production, and thus affect erythropoiesis.
 The liver produces hepcidin.
 Hepcidin controls iron absorption in the gastrointestinal tract and iron release from reticuloendothelial tissue.
 Iron must be released from macrophages in the bone marrow to be incorporated into the heme group of hemoglobin in erythrocytes.
 There are colony forming units that the cells follow during their formation.
 These cells are referred to as the committed cells including the granulocyte monocyte colony forming units.

 The secretion of hepcidin is inhibited by another hormone, erythroferrone, produced by erythroblasts in response to erythropoietin, and identified in 2014.
-It appears that this links erythropoietin-driven eyrthropoiesis with the iron mobilization needed for hemoglobin synthesis.
+It appears that this links erythropoietin-driven erythropoiesis with the iron mobilization needed for hemoglobin synthesis.

 Loss of function of the erythropoietin receptor or JAK2 in mice cells causes failure in erythropoiesis, so production of red blood cells in embryos and growth is disrupted.
 If there is no systemic feedback inhibition, for example, the diminishment or absence of suppressors of cytokine signaling proteins, giantism may result as shown in mice models.